skyplaying/web3.js/docs/docs/glossary/index.md

 The JSON interface is a `JSON` object describing the [Application Binary Interface (ABI)](https://docs.soliditylang.org/en/develop/abi-spec.html) for an Ethereum smart contract.

-Using this JSON interface, web3.js is able to create a JavaScript object representing the smart contract , its methods and events using the `web3.eth.Contract` object.
+Using this JSON interface, web3.js is able to create a JavaScript object representing the smart contract, its methods and events using the `web3.eth.Contract` object.

 ### Functions